 “I can imagine you were shocked.
 Is that when you left him?”

 “Yes.
 The same night.
 After the police had left, … they got called because the neighbors heard all the noise and got worried… He got drunk, fell asleep, that is when I took some money and some clothes, my belongings and I ran away.”

 “But he found you again?”

 “I called him from the motel… yes.
 I…” Scotty now laughs sarcastically.
-“I didn’t want him to worry
+“I didn’t want him to worry about me.”

 Kevin gives him a compassionate look, knowing what followed next, those words indeed have a sour ring to them.

 “Yes… with two or three friends….”
 Scotty’s voice wavers now.

 “Can you please tell me, in your own words, what happened next?”
 Kevin is now too practical and it hits the wrong nerve in Scotty.

 “I can’t do this.”
 He says, getting up.

 “Please, Mr Wandell, I know this must be hard, but….”